xperimental/netatmo-exporter/README.md

 - `latest` pointing to the most recent released version
 - `master` pointing to the latest build from the default branch

+#### Token file and Docker volume

+When running the `netatmo-exporter` in Docker, it is recommended to store the token file in a "Docker volume", so that it can persist container recreation.
+The image is already set up to do that.
+The default path for the token file is `/var/lib/netatmo-exporter/netatmo-token.json` and the whole `/var/lib/netatmo-exporter/` directory is set as a volume.

+This enables the user to update the used netatmo-exporter image without losing the authentication, for example using `docker compose`.
+It does not automatically provide the same mechanism on Kubernetes, though.
+For Kubernetes, you probably want a `StatefulSet`.

 ### Build from source

 Because this program uses the "Go Module" feature introduced in Go 1.11, you'll need at least that version of Go for building it.